ZackAshM/cosmiclimits/README.md

   </tr>
 </table>

-This package creates cosmic propagation limits, or horizons, plots for particles interacting with cosmological thermal backgrounds (e.g. CMB and CνB).
+This package creates plots for cosmic propagation limits, or horizons, from particles interacting with cosmological thermal backgrounds (e.g. CMB and CνB).
+The plot form-factors follow the form of cosmic horizon plots produced by Peter Gorham (I cannot find an original publication of the figure, however several sources in ultrahigh energy neutrinos including the plot give courtesy to Peter Gorham).

 The physics backend for photon and cosmic-ray processes is built from [CRPropa3-data](https://github.com/CRPropa/CRPropa3-data).
 Neutrino absorption is implemented separately from the analytic approximation used by [Ruffini, Vereshchagin, and Xue](https://arxiv.org/pdf/1503.07749), following [Lunardini, Sabancilar, and Yang](https://arxiv.org/pdf/1306.1808) for the underlying CνB absorption formalism.